-As winter gives way to spring and summer, the fields of Berthlwyd suddenly burst into life with the vivid, vibrant colours of thousands of hay meadow flowers.
+As winter gives way to spring and summer, the fields of Berthlwyd suddenly burst into life with the vivid, vibrant colours of thousands of hay meadow flowers (link to external website).
 Butterfly orchids, bird’s-foot trefoil, ox-eye daisies, hay rattle, common knapweed, eyebright and many more all carpet the ground in a rich mosaic.

-Butterflies including small heath and meadow brown, along with a huge variety of insects take advantage of this precious habitat.
+Butterflies (link to external website) including small heath and meadow brown, along with a huge variety of insects take advantage of this precious habitat.

 Six generations of the same family have farmed Berthlwyd, and it’s this long-standing relationship with the land that’s created and sustained this vitally important place for nature, without the use of fertilisers or pesticides.Hay meadows are created through the use of traditional farming methods, to grow enough feed to get the stock through winter.

 The agricultural improvement of grasslands has intensified significantly since the 1930s, leading to the loss of many natural and semi-natural types of grassland.
 Today, the increasingly rare and fragmented upland semi-natural grasslands of high conservation value, such as those at Berthlwyd, are protected by law.
 Berthlwyd Farm is a Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).